ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 // → 25
 ```

-A variable's name and value are not tied together forever.
+Remember: a variable's name and value are not tied together forever.
 Use the = operator to connect existing variables to new values.

 ```javascript
 let mood = "happy";